twokilohertz/HotbarReplace/README.md

 * The mod won't refill your hotbar slot with other stacks in other hotbar slots
 * Make the mod more resilient to network delay and packet loss (don't hardcode a 50 ms delay)
-* Don't hardcode an offset for the hotbar slot IDs